ClintKan/microblog_VPC_deployment/README.md

    - One for the Monitoring Server - Created in a public subnet with a security group opening only ports; 22 (SSH) & 3000 (Grafana) & 9090 (Prometheus).
 This is a server that was setup for monitoring purposes of the (aforementioned) servers and the webapp.

+   <ins>**Note:**</ins>
-   <ins>**Note:**</ins> * Pior to every automated SSH session that happened in the Deploy stage and the setup.sh script, there was a manual SSH session that was performed (as ubuntu user) so that the source/start
+   		* Pior to every automated SSH session that happened in the Deploy stage and the setup.sh script, there was a manual SSH session that was performed (as ubuntu user) so that the source/start
 		 EC2 (where the SSH is initiated) would be added to the destination EC2's known_hosts (./ssh/known_hosts) file.
 		 This was to ensure that the source EC2's IP/hostname was added to a "trusted list" of the destination EC2 so that once checked and exists, there are no issues SSH-in using a script.
-This is a step that couldn't be automated use there was no way to automate this step,
+This is a step that couldn't be automated use there was no way to automate this step.

 		 * Additionally, the public key of the generated key-pair from the source has to be appended to the authorized_keys of the destination EC2 (the one to be SSH-d into).
-   These

 7. VPC Peering was setup so that the default and Custom VPCs can communicate on a private network level without the getting on the internet.
 Route tables in both VPCs had to be associated with each other's